dotnet/csharpstandard/standard/types.md

 >
 > *end example*

-When the nullable annotation context is enabled
+When annotations are enabled

 - For any reference type `T`, the annotation `?` in `T?` makes `T?` a nullable type, whereas the unannotated `T` is non-nullable.
 - A warning shall be generated when a variable of an unannotated reference type is initialized with, or assigned a value of, `null`.
 - A warning shall be generated when a variable of a nullable or non-nullable reference type, whose value might be `null`, is dereferenced; otherwise, that variable may be dereferenced safely.
 - The null-forgiving operator `!` suppresses warnings about dereferencing a possible null reference.

-> *Note*: A Nullable context (§Nullable-Contexts) determines if reference types are considered nullable and non-nullable, or null-oblivious.
-Switching from a disabled nullable context to an enabled nullable context has the effect of changing the type of reference variables from *null-oblivious* to *non-nullable*. *end note*
+> *Note*: A Nullable context (§Nullable-Contexts) determines if reference types are considered nullable and non-nullable.
+Switching from a disabled nullable context to an enabled nullable context causes all unannotated reference variables to be viewed as *non-nullable* reference types. *end note*
 <!-- markdownlint-disable MD028 -->

 <!-- markdownlint-enable MD028 -->